Eminent domain victory: PG&E installs LNG site on Calistoga vineyard property

 Only one pipe north of Yountville supplies St. Helena, Calistoga and Angwin with gas, and the work will be done in phases.
 When a section of the line is shut down, customers will still need natural gas.
 PG&E will solve the problem by injecting liquid natural gas into the line.
 The main injection site will be along Highway 29 at Dunaweal Lane.

 In 2021, the site will be secured with standard temporary construction fencing.
 When liquid natural gas is being injected, passersby will see the top of trucks sticking above the fence, and portable lights will be used at night.
-In 2021, traffic impacts will be limited to the coming and going of the LNG trucks and equipment.
+In 2021, traffic impacts will be limited to the coming and going of the LNG trucks and equipment, the utility said.

 “The only place you can obtain liquid natural gas in California is in Boron, which is down by Barstow,” project manager Brian Garber told the Napa Valley Register earlier this year.